 - business consultants, commodity marketers, real estate broker and as a communications advisor

-Graduates will possess business skills with particular application to the value-chain extending from farm inputs, through farm businesses, transportation, processing, marketing and sales and are eligible for the Agricultural Technologist designation for the practice of agrology.
+Graduates will possess business skills with particular application to the value-chain extending from farm inputs, through farm businesses, transportation, processing, marketing and sales and are eligible for the Technical Agrologist designation for the practice of agrology.

-In addition, Graduates of the Diploma in Agribusiness program are eligible for the Agricultural Technologist designation with the Saskatchewan Institute of Agrologists, allowing them to practise the profession of agrology under the supervision of a Professional Agrologist.
+In addition, Graduates of the Diploma in Agribusiness program are eligible for the Technical Agrologist designation with the Saskatchewan Institute of Agrologists, allowing them to practice the profession of agrology under the supervision of a Professional Agrologist.

 |Canadian students||International students|

-The Bachelor of Science (B.Sc.) degree in Agribusiness and the Diploma in Agribusiness are offered by the University of Saskatchewan's College of Agriculture and Bioresources.
+The Bachelor of Science in Agribusiness [B.Sc.(Agbus.)] degrees and the Diploma in Agribusiness, Dip.(Agbus.) are offered by the University of Saskatchewan's College of Agriculture and Bioresources.

 - Bachelor of Science (Agbus.)
 Four-year